Happy Birthday T-Pain: Throw It Back With These 10 Nappy Boy Bangers - NewsBreak

 Happy Birthday T-Pain: Throw It Back With These 10 Nappy Boy Bangers

-LIKE US ON FACEBOOK.
-FOLLOW US ON TWITTER AND INSTAGRAM.
-SUBSCRIBE ON YOUTUBE.
 There was a moment in time where T-Pain ruled the airwaves – not to mention strip clubs.
 I’m talking about the early 2000s, when auto-tune was big, and it wasn’t a hit if the Nappy Boy wasn’t in it.
 And like every trend, others attempted to ride the wave – some better than others.
-Jay-Z may have called for the Death of Autotune, but without it, we would’t have gotten projects like Kanye West‘s 2008 album, 808s & Heartbreak.wzakcleveland.com
+Jay-Z may have called for the Death of Autotune, but without it, we would’t have gotten projects like Kanye West‘s 2008 album, 808s & Heartbreak.thebeatdfw.com

 Comments / 0